Friday, April 3, 2026

 Warrior stuff, that Welles channels here.
 Oral cultures remembered epic poetry through a system of formulaic phrasing, rhythmic structure, and thematic repetition rather than rote memorization.
 There is a rhythm to Welles’ phrasing that makes it stick, IMO.

 Manowar isn’t known for subtlety, but it was a masterstroke to hire the legendary actor and filmmaker.
-See more of how that all unfolded here: https://wellesnet.com/manowar-founder-recalls-heavy-metal-recordings-orson-welles/ I love this detail from Ross the Boss/Ross Friedman’s recounting of the story.
+Read more about how that unfolded here.
+I love this detail from Ross the Boss/Ross Friedman’s recounting of the story.
 Welles stepping out of his chariot and walking in the studio was like the coming of Odin:

 “Let me tell you something, this man was a big man, Orson Welles, a huge guy in latter days,” Friedman recalled.
 “When he got out of the limousine … on 57th Street in Manhattan by the Carnegie – y’know, that neighborhood has some hot shit over there.
 When he stepped out into that neighborhood, women in mink coats were throwing themselves on him.
 It was just like ‘Oh, Orson, oh.’
 It was like Frank Sinatra in the 40s.
 Seriously, I saw it with my own eyes.
 People were in awe of this man because he was so incredible.”